zptr1/interaction-crafting/README.md

 3x3 and 2x2 recipes take `i` as an array of item IDs, and shapeless recipes take `i` as an object of item IDs and the required amount.

-Although, to optimize recipe checks, the type of the recipe needs to be provided with a key rather than a value; so instead of providing a separate `type` property, you need to provide either `3x3`, `2x2` or `shapeless` properties and set their values to `1b` (`true`)
+Although, to optimize recipe checks, the type of the recipe needs to be provided with a key rather than a value; so instead of providing a specific property, you need to provide either `3x3`, `2x2` or `shapeless` properties with the value of `1b` (`true`)

 Here's an example recipe:
 ```elm